ralsuwaidi/CHQ_Backend/Readme.md

 This repository holds the Coders-HQ backend.
 It is made using [Django](https://www.djangoproject.com/) and [Postgres](https://www.postgresql.org/) as an API backend to the Coders-HQ frontend (based on [React](https://reactjs.org/)) which is hosted on another repository.

+## Building

+### Pre requisites

+1.  python 3
+1. Pip
+3.  pipenv
+2. (Optional) docker
+2. (Optional) httpie

+### Building locally

+1.  run `pipenv shell` in root dir
+1.  run `python manage.py migrate`
+1.  run `python manage.py createsuperuser`
+1. Run `python manage.py runserver 0.0.0.0:33325`
+1. On a web browser open localhost:33325

+### Building on Docker

+1.  make sure you have the correct Database in settings.py
+3. Run `docker-compose up` in root dir and it will create the django and postgres apps, it will also run the web app
+1. On a web browser open localhost:33325

+## API

+The api can be accessed for the users, currently there are only basic information that can be accessed for each user (check the users/serializer).

+### Access the API

+CHQ_Backend has a few API endpoints set for autherizing users.
+A token based autherization is used but can be replaced if needed.
+Currently these have been tested:

+#### api/login/
+(using httpie)

+`http POST http://127.0.0.1:33325/auth/login/ username="myuser" email="myemail@email.com" password="mypassword"`

+REPLY: __Token__

+#### api/password/change/

+To use token authentication you need to pass the token value to the Autherization header like so.

+`http POST http://127.0.0.1:33325/auth/password/change/ new_password1="password" new_password2="password" Authorization:"Token 1e96797099b6a42c39f95af7eb3637e4894f161d"`

 ## Architecture

 The front-end will be located in its own repository which can connect to django's REST framework.
 The REST framework makes it easy to integrate any frontend to django's API which makes it possible to work on the front and backend separately.
 The final architecture should look something like this.